 - Stipends & release time (school team planning sessions, model visits)

-- Visits to model programs
+- Travel expenses for visits to model programs

 - Professional development